amreis/amreis.github.io/_posts/2025-09-28-mlprobbook-exercise-7.9.md

 > What are the advantages and disadvantages of this approach compared to the standard discriminative approach?

 Well, let's see... the most obvious advantage is that now we have a full-blown generative model for \\(\mathbf{X}, Y\\).
-This means we can compute the conditional distribution *in the other sense* just as easily!
+This means we can compute the conditional distribution *in the other direction* just as easily!

 $$
 \begin{align}